phaakma/linz_wfs/readme.md

 > 2024-06-29 13:11:15,794 - INFO - 488 - Export id is: 3534442

 For very large datasets that may take a long time to generate, it is recommended that you use this resume option if possible rather than starting a new export request which would unnecessarily strain the LINZ servers.
+If you identify a dataset that does take a long time, you can increase the maximum polling time by adding a **max_polling_time** in seconds for that section in the settings.cnf file.
 ```
 run.bat --name nzproperty **--resume 3534442**
 ```